 Your email @i3.net is encrypted in transit and on our servers, all connections to our mail servers are through encrypted tunnels coming and going.
 All email, in transit and on our servers is encrypted.
 If you are like most users you will continue sending and receiving email that is not encrypted, your bank, doctor, power company, insurance company will send you secure mail but it won’t be encrypted.
 You will only want to use encrypted email with those you know and trust and communicate with you using encryption.

-@i3.net we use PGP (Pretty Good Privacy) or more specifically OpenPGP, a description of what it is and how it works is here.
+@i3.net we use PGP (Pretty Good Privacy) or more specifically OpenPGP.
 Our webmail client has a key manager built in.
 With PGP you control all facets of your encrypted communication, who and when to encrypt, you can have multiple key sets and identities.
 There are many providers that have proprietary encryption systems, we feel PGP offers more user control and security you can trust, you have the keys.

 This is how to setup and use PGP on i3.net.
 We’ll keep this simple.
 It’s nice if you can understand what’s going on with Public and Private Key encryption, but it’s not necessary.
 PGP will make more sense as you start to use it and as you interact with others who use it.
 For now we’ll set up your keys and get ready.